 April 14, 2020

-Reversible Cerebral Vasoconstriction Syndrome - role of drugs and medications
+Reversible Cerebral Vasoconstriction Syndrome - the role of drugs and medications

 Presenter: Aneesh Singhal, MD, Vice-Chair of Neurology | Quality and Safety, Massachusetts General Hospital; Director, Comprehensive Stroke Center, Massachusetts General Hospital; Associate Professor of Neurology, Harvard Medical School

 - Characterize RCVS: clinical and imaging features, diagnosis

 - Discuss triggers and risk factors with emphasis on ‘vasoactive’ medications

 Remembrance of Things Passed: Using Urinalysis Results to Monitor Emerging Drug Use: DUF to EDDS